- U.S. Consul General Amy Storrow

 - Violation of an order to self-isolate may result in a fine of 4,000-5,000 rubles.
 If the violation leads to mass spread of disease or death, the violator may be prosecuted under Russian law and sentenced to up to seven years in prison.
 A smartphone app automatically monitors compliance with these orders.
 Regions and cities set their own fines for violating rules on social distancing, wearing masks, etc. In Moscow, individuals not wearing masks and gloves on public transportation or in stores may be fined 5,000 rubles.

-- Due to the COVID-19 pandemic, the U.S. Embassy in Moscow and U.S. Consulate General in Yekaterinburg are only accepting passport requests for urgent travel to return to the United States and for other emergency situations.
+- Due to the COVID-19 pandemic, the U.S. Embassy in Moscow is only accepting passport requests for urgent travel to return to the United States and for other emergency situations.
 Routine services have been suspended.
 The safety of U.S. citizens is our top priority.

 - All requests for emergency U.S. passport appointments must be sent to MoscowACS@state.gov.
 In the e-mail, please include the following information: